An excerpt from "Sayings of a Gadfly"

 authority.
 It has also been the view of the Christian church for millennia.

-Gadfly: For the moment I will be content just to know your view.
+Socrates: For the moment I will be content just to know your view.

 In regard to authority, is it not true that all authority carries the power to